Twenty-second Marion - Bermuda Cruising Yacht Race

 - SKIPPERS’ MEETING

 A Skippers’ Meeting will be held on Thursday, June 13, 2019 at 1630 EDT in the Fireman Center for the Performing Arts (245 Front Street, Marion, MA) at Tabor Academy.
-The skipper or navigator must attend the entire meeting from start to finish.
+The skipper and navigator must attend the entire meeting from start to finish.
 All other crewmembers are welcome to attend.
-The m7eeting will include comprehensive briefings on the starting procedure, weather, the Gulf Stream and approaches to Bermuda.
+The meeting will include comprehensive briefings on the starting procedure, weather, the Gulf Stream and approaches to Bermuda.
 These briefings are the only ones sponsored by MBCYRA.

 - CHECK IN ON THE DAY OF THE START

 All yachts shall check-in on their way to the start by passing close enough to speak to the “RACE PATROL” vessel that will be stationed near Centerboard Shoal Fl.
 Red Buoy “2”, 1 nautical mile (NM) north-northwest of the starting line.
 Check-in commences at 1000 EDT June 14, 2019 and must be completed 1 hour before the yacht’s class warning signal.
 Check-in is mandatory.
 Yachts shall pass in single file across the stern of the RACE PATROL vessel maintaining a distance of approximately 100 feet between vessels.
 The directions for passing the Patrol vessel may be amended at the Skippers meeting.
 The Patrol vessel will acknowledge your check-in by loudspeaker.
 There will be a time penalty applied to yachts who fail to check in.